 Look at results from several angles before you choose which mailing list and which type of fundraising piece you will use for your donor acquisition mailing.

-Your donor acquisition mailings will bring you new supporters.
+Your mailings will bring you new supporters.
 Responses vary, but in general, nonprofits can expect direct mail donor acquisition campaigns to yield from 1 to 2 percent response.
 For a mailing to 100,000 potential donors, that would mean 1,000 new donors.

-But don’t stop your donor acquisition campaign there.
+But don’t stop your campaign there.
 Find ways to reinforce your ties to these new donors, and to your continued supporters.
 Send them thank-you notes and letters.
 Update them about your programs and achievements through magazines or newsletters.
 These new donors are valuable assets and it is essential that your contact with them go beyond annual fundraising pleas.

 Subscribe to our newsletter